knpuniversity/php-beginner-series/knpu/system-setup.rst

 So starting simple, if I change my URL to ``http://AirPup.com/css/main.css``, I see my CSS file in the browser.
-The web server software sees that we're requesting the file ``/css/main.css`` and so it opens up that file and sends a response to my browser with the CSS contents.
+The web server software sees that we're requesting the file ``/css/main.css`` and so it opens up that file and sends a response to my browser with its contents.
 This looks simple, but we know that there are a bunch of players involved including my browser, the DNS fairy, the server, which happens to be my computer, and finally the web server software that grabs the file I've requested and "serves" it back to